AndrewTapp/solaredgeoptimizers/info.md

 ## Installation

-Install via HACS as a custom repository: add `https://github.com/AndrewTapp/solaredgeoptimizers` (Integration), then install **SolarEdge Optimizers** (or **SolarEdge Optimizers Data** in HACS), restart Home Assistant, and add the integration with your Site ID, username, password, optional Entity ID prefix, and optional **Include SiteID in EntityID** (default off).
+Install via HACS as a custom repository: add `https://github.com/AndrewTapp/solaredgeoptimizers` (Integration), then install **SolarEdge Optimizers** (or **SolarEdge Optimizers Data** in HACS), restart Home Assistant, and add the integration with your Site ID, username, password, optional Entity ID prefix, and optional **Include Site ID in Entity ID** (default off).
 Initial setup can take a while if you have many optimizers.

 ## Translations